@svlada

 Require.js dependency management

-This is the first part of two parts series, about RequireJS dependency management.
-In the second part, we'll dive in into the RequireJS optimizer tool.
+This article is the first part of a two-part series on RequireJS dependency management.
+In the second part, we'll take a closer look at the RequireJS optimizer tool.

 Introduction

-RequireJS is well defined and standardized.
-While we wait for ES-Harmony to knock on our doors, libraries like RequireJS are giving us hint on how we should structure our applications.
+RequireJS is well-defined and standardized.
+While we wait for ES Harmony (ES6 modules) to become fully mainstream, libraries like RequireJS give us an early hint of how to structure applications more cleanly and maintainably.

 Basic structure